 Why is that?
 In short:

-The reason is that without a trading system, you have no idea how much is average expected return of your method?
+The reason is that without a trading system, you have no idea how much is the average expected return of your method?

 You see here I am referring this as your method and not from trading.
-It is because there are plenty of trading methods and each of them has potential to earn money.
+It is because there are plenty of trading methods and each of them has the potential to earn money.
 But, you can earn money only from the method that suits you.

 Now, once you have a trading system, you can backtest it on historical data to find out the expected return.

-Let’s say your system or your method of trading the market gives you average return of 5% per month ( which is very high to maintain), then to earn an income of 10,000 per month you need around Rs.
+Let’s say your system or your method of trading the market gives you an average return of 5% per month ( which is very high to maintain), then to earn an income of 10,000 per month you need around Rs.
 2,00,000 /- as trading capital.

 2,00,000 * 0.05 = 10,000